Can Dogs Have Yogurt? Safe & Healthy Options for 2026

 What are the signs my dog can’t tolerate yogurt?

-Signs of intolerance include vomiting, diarrhea, gas, bloating, or stomach pain shortly after consuming yogurt.
-If you notice any of these symptoms, discontinue feeding yogurt and consult your veterinarian.
+Signs of intolerance include vomiting, diarrhea, excessive gas, bloating, or abdominal discomfort shortly after consuming yogurt.
+If you observe any of these symptoms, stop giving yogurt and consult your veterinarian.

 Sabrina